HuskyRye/AICS/README.md

 # AICS

-Code for AI computing system
+Solutions for Labs of AI computing system

 Spring 2024